tomstafford/psy6422/docs/002-projects.md

 <p><em>Note this is a placeholder page.
 In 2020 most of this material was delivered offline.
 I am adding notes online as I can, so these pages in particular may evolve quickly</em></p>
 </div>

+Slides on project organisation are on the google drive: [slides format](https://docs.google.com/presentation/d/1VH3cntMOo4BnRaglEWbRn5qQ0SMd2gGGWQHHDL1pKd0/edit?usp=drivesdk), [pdf format](https://drive.google.com/file/d/1VyHcpxMBjEVN4TPC5Fz9FmTq3bctSmvB/view?usp=drivesdk).
+Please note, most of this class was taught in workshop format, so there aren't many slides.

 ## Project folders

 You should organise all the documentation, files, data, code and outputs for a project in a single folder.
 Your aim is that when you come back to this project, or want to share it, everything you need is in one place and sensibly organised.

 Create subfolders for 'data', 'graphs', 'notes'.
-Michael Frank's onboarding guide explains a bit more about the logic of this(http://babieslearninglanguage.blogspot.co.uk/2017/01/onboarding.html).
+[Michael Frank's onboarding guide](http://babieslearninglanguage.blogspot.co.uk/2017/01/onboarding.html) explains a bit more about the logic of this.

 ## Naming Things